 What will happen:

 You may get a shot of local anesthesia medicine to numb your skin during your procedure.
-Your caregiver may also use liquid nitrogen (gas) to freeze and numb your skin.
+Your healthcare provider may also use liquid nitrogen (gas) to freeze and numb your skin.
 He will remove your mole and close the incision.
 The mole may be sent to a lab for tests.
 You may have medicine put on your skin to prevent an infection.
 You may need a bandage over your wound.
-Your caregiver will tell you when you can go home.
+Your healthcare provider will tell you when you can go home.

 - You get a cold or the flu.